 First, importing your Screenplay

-Drag and drop your script file (.fdx or .fountain) or click Browse.
+Drag and drop your script file (.fdx, .sbx, .fountain, or PDF) or click Browse to select a file.

 Tip: If importing isn't instant, there may be script formatting that must be resolved prior to importing into StudioBinder.